-An example of patient migration is: for residents of the Barre hospital service area, what can conclude about where they go for care?
-Does that change over time?
+The data presented are based on administrative claims for most of Vermont's insured population.
 To report on patient migration at the population level, we use the hospital service area of residence and primary insurance type as these have the greatest impact on migration.
 The summary file is created by aggregating total spend for every patient, month of eligibility, payer, HSA of residence, and HSA of care.
-Note, within this data structure, patients can live in more than one area in the year and month, and we also count visits to more than one HSA in the year and month.
+Note, within this data structure, patients can live in more than one area in the year and month.
 We allow these multiples over time because this most accurately represents the complete migration of populations.
 Also note, this report includes all provider types and all services within the HSA, not just those occurring at the hospitals.

-- Not all medical and pharmacy expenditures are captured on insurance claims.
+- Not all medical expenditures are captured on insurance claims.
 For example, capitated arrangements between insurers and providers, some case management payments, and pharmacy rebate payments are all examples of important areas of health care spending that are not included in claims.

 Claims Run Out